Yeo Jun-hyung

-Yeo Jun-hyung (born on 25 September 1983) is a South Korean former short track speed skater.
+Yeo Jun-hyung (born 25 September 1983) is a South Korean former short track speed skater.
 He is World Champion, Asian Winter Games champion and Universiade champion.

 Yeo's only individual World Cup podium was second place in the 1000 m race at the 2002-03 World Cup stage in Chuncheon.
 He also finished once second and once third in relay competitions during the next two seasons (one podium by season).
 He participated only once at the World Championships: in 2002, he won gold in the men's relay.

 In 2012, Yeo was named as US National Team interim coach.
 In 2014, he worked as coach in South Korea.